 or

-(b) notify the operator, in writing, that the Safety Authority is unable to make a decision about the revised safety case within the period of 30 days, and set out a proposed timetable for its consideration of the revised safety case.
+(b) notify the operator, in writing, that the Minister is unable to make a decision about the revised safety case within the period of 30 days, and set out a proposed timetable for consideration of the revised safety case.

-(2) A failure by the Safety Authority to comply with subregulation (1) in relation to a revised safety case does not affect the validity of a decision by the Safety Authority to accept or reject the revision.
+(2) A failure by the Minister to comply with subregulation (1) in relation to a revised safety case does not affect the validity of a decision by the Minister to accept or reject the revision.

+[Regulation 45 amended in Gazette 30 Dec 2011 p.
+5546 and 5549-50.]

 46. Effect of rejection of revised safety case

 If a revised safety case is not accepted, the safety case in force in relation to the facility immediately before the revised safety case was submitted remains in force subject to the Act and these regulations, as if the revised safety case had not been submitted.